T1: Reconfigurable Intelligent Surfaces for Future Wireless Communications (1 day)

 Abstract: As 5G networks take their final form, connectivity demands continue to increase exponentially and new services pose more constraints on the performance that end-users expect.
 A recent technological breakthrough that holds the potential to meet these demands is that of reconfigurable intelligent surfaces.
 We believe that a tutorial on the principles and latest approaches of reconfigurable intelligent surfaces for beyond 5G wireless communications will be of great value for both academics and industry practitioners.

-T2: Software Defined Radio Teaching and Research Platform using with the RFSoC 2×2 Board (1 day)
+T2: A Software Defined Radio Teaching and Research Platform using the RFSoC 2×2 Board (1 day)

-Organiser: Robert Stewart (University of Strathclyde), Patrick Lysaght (Xilinx Inc. San Jose), Louise Crockett (University of Strathclyde), Cathal McCane (Xilinx Univ Programme, Dublin)
+Organisers: Robert Stewart (University of Strathclyde), Patrick Lysaght (Xilinx Inc.), Louise Crockett (University of Strathclyde), Cathal McCabe (Xilinx Inc.), David Northcote (University of Strathclyde).

 Abstract: In this tutorial we present a single board, fully integrated Software Defined Radio platform for teaching, research and design.
 Working live on the tutorial we will feature the Xilinx University Program (XUP) RFSoC 2×2 Board which features 4GHz sampling rate RF ADCs and RF DACs, and an ARM based processing system and FPGA programmable logic facility.
 The RFSoC 2×2 Board uses the PYNQ open-source framework and an easy to use browser based system interface exploits features of Lunix, Python and Jupyter notebooks.
 In the tutorial attendees will learn how to take direct off the air signals for TV, radio, mobile, wireless, and so on, and downconvert, channelisatize and then investigate the received signal features, including spectral analysis, modulation schemes and other features.
 A key feature of the RFSoC DACs and ADCs is their ability to receive and transmit in higher order Nyquist bands, and the tutorial will therefore feature architectures to directly receive and transmit in the 2nd order Nyquist bands (2GHz to 4GHz on the RFSoC 2×2.